xiaohanzhu/WarringStakes/README.md

-sudo docker container start metertest             //stop the container sudo docker container rm metertest                //remove the container sudo docker image ls sudo docker image rm [image ID]                   //remove the container image, will trigger redownloading the image, it is recommended to do this every time we upgrade the testnet sudo docker container exec -it metertest bash     //launch a bash in the container
+sudo docker container start metertest             //stop the container sudo docker container rm metertest                //remove the container sudo docker image ls sudo docker image rm [image ID]                   //remove the container image, will trigger redownloading the image at the next docker run, it is recommended to do this every time we upgrade the testnet sudo docker container exec -it metertest bash     //launch a bash in the container
 ```